 Among the ancient Greek philosophers, moral diversity was widely acknowledged, but the more common nonobjectivist reaction was moral skepticism, the view that there is no moral knowledge (the position of the Pyrrhonian skeptic Sextus Empiricus), rather than moral relativism, the view that moral truth or justification is relative to a culture or society.
 This pattern continued through most of the history of Western philosophy.
 There were certainly occasional discussions of moral disagreement—for example in Michel de Montaigne’s Essays or in the dialogue David Hume attached to An Enquiry Concerning the Principles of Morals.
 These discussions pertained to moral objectivity, but moral relativism as a thesis explicitly distinguished from moral skepticism ordinarily was not in focus.
 Prior to the twentieth century, moral philosophers did not generally feel obliged to defend a position on moral relativism.

-Nonetheless, the increasing awareness of moral diversity (especially between Western and non-Western cultures) on the part of Europeans in the modern era is an important antecedent to the contemporary concern with moral relativism.
+Nonetheless, the increased awareness of moral diversity (especially between Western and non-Western cultures) on the part of Europeans in the modern era is an important antecedent to the contemporary concern with moral relativism.
 During this time, the predominant view among Europeans and their colonial progeny was that their moral values were superior to the moral values of other cultures.
 Few thought all moral values had equal or relative validity, or anything of that sort.
 The main impetus for such a position came from cultural anthropology.
 Anthropologists were fascinated with the diversity of cultures, and they produced detailed empirical studies of them—especially “primitive,” non-Western ones.
-Early on anthropologists accepted the assumption of European or Western superiority.
-But this was challenged by Franz Boas, and his students—in particular, Ruth Benedict, Melville J. Herskovits, and Margaret Mead—explicitly articulated influential forms of moral relativism in the twentieth century.
+At the beginning anthropologists accepted the assumption of European or Western superiority.
+But this assumption began to be challenged in the twentieth century, especially by some social scientists in the United States.
+An early dissent came from the sociologist William Graham Sumner, who proposed a version of moral relativism in his 1906 Folkways.
+But the most influential challenge originated with the anthropologist Franz Boas.
+He and his students—in particular, Ruth Benedict, Melville J. Herskovits, and Margaret Mead—explicitly articulated influential forms of moral relativism in the first half of the twentieth century.
 In 1947, on the occasion of the United Nations debate about universal human rights, the American Anthropological Association issued a statement declaring that moral values are relative to cultures and that there is no way of showing that the values of one culture are better than those of another.
 Anthropologists have never been unanimous in asserting this, and more recently human rights advocacy on the part of some anthropologists has mitigated the relativist orientation of the discipline.
 Nonetheless, prominent anthropologists such as Richard A. Shweder and the late Clifford Geertz have defended relativist positions in recent years.

 An important early bridge from anthropology to philosophy was established by Edward Westermarck (1906–8 and 1932), a social scientist who wrote anthropological and philosophical works defending forms of empirical as well as metaethical moral relativism.
-In the post-war period, moral philosophers began devoting considerable attention to moral relativism and some—most notably Richard B. Brandt (1954) and John Ladd (1957)—took quite seriously the empirical effort of anthropology to understand the moralities of different cultures.
-Since then, the explicit focus on anthropological inquiries has mostly (though not entirely) subsided among philosophers.
-However, the preoccupation with moral relativism has not, and there is now an enormous literature on the subject (the Bibliography below is very limited).
+In the latter half of the 20th century, moral philosophers began devoting considerable attention to moral relativism and some—most notably Richard B. Brandt (1954) and John Ladd (1957)—took quite seriously the empirical effort of anthropology to understand the moralities of different cultures, to the point of making such empirical inquiries themselves (an anticipation of the recent emphasis on experimental philosophy, to be discussed in section 3).
+In the past several decades there has been increasing consideration of moral relativism, and there is now an enormous literature on the subject (the Bibliography below is very limited).
 Most of these discussions are situated in the domain of “pure metaethics,” but not all.
-For example, there is considerable work on moral relativism in connection with human rights (with which some forms of relativism are in obvious conflict) and also with feminist philosophy (where it has been both criticized and defended vis-a-vis feminist concerns).
-There are also discussions of moral relativism in applied fields such as medical ethics.
+For example, there is considerable work on moral relativism in connection with human rights (Donnelly 2013, part 2 and Okin 1998), political philosophy (Accetti 2015, Bilgrami 2011 and Long 2004) and feminist philosophy (Code 1995 and Khader 2019).
+There are also discussions of moral relativism in applied fields such as medical ethics (Earp 2016).

 In general, the term ‘relativism’ refers to many different ideas.
 For example, in anthropology it sometimes connotes, among other things, the rather uncontroversial notion that anthropologists should strive to be impartial and unprejudiced in their empirical inquires.
 However, in moral philosophy ‘relativism’ is usually taken to suggest an empirical, a metaethical, or a normative position.
 The empirical position is usually: